-And with a variety of different organisations
+We work with a variety of different organisations

-Some project examples:
+Some project examples

-Evaluating the connecting care for children programme in North London
+EVALUATION - the connecting care for children programme in North London

 Connecting Care for Children is a programme from Imperial College Healthcare placing paediatric expertise into primary care (general practice).
 We combined five datasources over a four year time period to perform a preliminary analysis of the impact of the programme on referalls from general practice to paediatricians at the trust (in other words something that should be reduced by the impact of the programme).
 For the analysis to be rigorous we needed to check the results vs underlying trends and to contrast the practices that were participating vs those not participating in the programme.
 Interactive visualisation software allowed us to create mapping down to postcode level and data views layering down from London into boroughs and local practice level.
 Additionally change point analysis revealed timings at which statistical significant diffferences in appointments occur.
 All of this data has the potential to expand into a more robust model.